dscho/xkcd/content/comics/2022-6-29-periodic-table-changes.md

 That W annoys me

-[Neodymium, in the lanthanides/actinides block, is independantly highlighted, with an arrow and new outline suggesting it is to be moved directly below the Nickel column of the main table.]
+[Neodymium, in the lanthanides/actinides block, is independently highlighted, with an arrow and new outline suggesting it is to be moved directly below the Nickel column of the main table.]

 Neodymium can stay—magnets are cool